Frequently Asked Questions Regarding Footcare

 - People who want teaching on proper foot care

 We are so glad you asked!
-A foot care nurse will set up in your home.
-We will assess your feet, toes, and lower legs, ask you a few questions, then get to work!
-We start with a cleansing foot bath unless contraindicated.
-If needed we may trim & file toenails, reduce thick toenails, reduce calluses and corns, help with the ingrown part of toenails as appropriate, apply cream/lotion, and give a therapeutic massage of the legs at feet to promote circulation (as long as it’s not contraindicated).
+Depending on what service you schedule, We may assess your feet, toes, and lower legs, ask you a few questions, then get to work!
+We start with a cleansing foot bath unless contraindicated due to health history.
+If needed we may trim & file toenails, reduce thick toenails, reduce calluses and corns, help with the ingrown part of toenails as appropriate, toenail restoration as appropriate, apply an intensive moisturizing cream/lotion, and give a therapeutic massage of the legs at feet to promote circulation (as long as it’s not contraindicated).
 We also inspect your footwear and make recommendation for orthotics, inserts and new footwear.
-We will make any necessary medical referrals at the time of your appointment.
+We will make any necessary medical referrals if needed at the time of your appointment.
 We will also share with you information on prevention and health promotion.
 Proper foot care education can help improve one’s overall comfort, stability and well being.